BeipDev/BeipMU/Documentation/Triggers.md

 ### Spawn
 This option creates a panel on the right of your main window that has the same color and font settings as your main window, but does not have an input bar.
 Any matched text will be moved to the spawn window.
 Spawn windows can be moved to any edge of the main window or, using ctrl, pulled off and left as a floating window.
-They can be re-attached at any time by jsut dragging them back onto the main window.
+They can be re-attached at any time by just dragging them back onto the main window.
 Spawn windows can be re-sized at will, and stacked side-by-side or on top of each other.
 You can re-arrange the order or get rid of the: They will re-appear next time a trigger is fired that specifies one.
 #### Active
 Simply put, this lets you turn the window on or off.
 If it’s off, nothing happens - the trigger runs all it’s other options as normal.
 If this is on, then it will create a spawn window when the trigger fires.